 A film by Dennis Harvey

 Dennis left Ireland in the midst of the global financial crisis in order to find work abroad.
 Hashem was a politician in Bangladesh, but had to flee for Spain after a change in government and threats on his life.
 Alicia left Peru for Chile, and then Chile for Spain, after falling into debt selling goods on the streets.
-By age eighteen, Ali had fled Afghanistan, Iran and Sweden, finally reaching France, where he hoped to receive asylum.
-Mary, Dennis’ grandmother, and John, her elderly neighbour, lived in Ireland their entire lives, just six miles from where they were born.
-They watched the majority of their siblings leave a poverty-stricken rural Ireland for the chance of a better life abroad.
+By age eighteen, Ali had fled Afghanistan, Iran and Sweden, and reached France, where he hoped to receive asylum.

 Floating between Ireland, Spain, Chile, Sweden, France and Bangladesh over seven years, I Must Away follows four migrants who have each left home to rebuild their life abroad.
 Narrated by a series of letters from the director to his grandmother, the film is a kaleidoscopic vérité essay which disentangles roots, land and identity, and explores the unequal distribution of rights and privileges, in our age of migration.